From Wordle to sweets, holiday gift ideas for the grown-ups

 Associated Press

 NEW YORK (AP) — Adults.
-They need fun presents too for the holidays.
+They, too, need fun stuff for the holidays.

 From sweet treats to things with wheels, some ideas for pleasing a child at heart this holiday season: